COVID-19 Updates: Taking steps to return to normal.

 Ministry responsible: Justice and Solicitor General

-If passed, Bill 52 will create a process that could lead to the recall of elected officials, including Members of the Legislative Assembly (MLAs), municipal officials and school trustees.
+The Recall Act creates a process that could lead to the recall of elected officials, including Members of the Legislative Assembly (MLAs), municipal officials and school trustees.

 Recalling an MLA